leandrodamascena/powertools-for-aws-python-troubleshoot/README.md

 ## Modifying Dependencies

-### Adding AWS Lambda Powertools
+### Adding Powertools for AWS Lambda

-To add AWS Lambda Powertools to your project, update the `src/requirements.txt` file:
+To add Powertools for AWS Lambda to your project, update the `src/requirements.txt` file:

 ```txt
 requests